dailybruin/the-stack/_posts/2016-12-19-course-catalog.md

 <br>

 > Similarity Score: Cosine similarity ranges between -1 to 1.
-In our case, a score greater than 0.4 indicates significant similarity, and a score around or less than 0 indicates a lack of similarity.
+As a rule of thumb, a score greater than 0.5 indicates similarity, and a score around or less than 0 indicates a lack of similarity.

 <br>